-In his acclaimed study “The Iceberg of Ignorance”, consultant Sidney Yoshida concluded: “Only 4% of an organization's front-line problems are known by top management, 9% are known by middle management, 74% by supervisors and 100% by employees…”
+“The Iceberg of Ignorance”, a study popularly attributed to consultant Sidney Yoshida concludes: “Only 4% of an organization's front-line problems are known by top management, 9% are known by middle management, 74% by supervisors and 100% by employees…”

 Although the Yoshida study involved numerous mid-sized organizations, the basic findings tend to be the same in organizations of any size.
 The 1-2-3 process of decision-making is a proven way for leaders to tackle this problem of organizational ignorance.

 1-2-3 says that before anybody decides anything (and even before thinking of preliminary decisions regarding your challenges and opportunities), three key questions should be asked.
 They are: